ballerina-platform/module-ballerinax-github/github4/Package.md

     }
 ```

-The `createIssue` function creates a new issue in a given repository via the GitHub API.
+The `createIssue` function creates a new issue in a given repository.

 ```ballerina
     var createdIssue = githubEP -> createIssue (repositoryOwner, repositoryName, issueTitle, issueContent, labelList, assigneeList);